microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/intune-mam-iosmanagedappregistration.md

 ---
 title: "iosManagedAppRegistration resource type"
-description: "Represents the synchronization details of an ios app, with management capabilities, for a specific user."
+description: "Represents the synchronization details of an ios app, with management capabilities, for a specific user.
+The ManagedAppRegistration resource represents the details of an app, with management capability, used by a member of the organization."
+author: "tfitzmac"
 ---

 # iosManagedAppRegistration resource type